dlab-berkeley/Python-Data-Visualization-Legacy/README.md

 * scatter
 * boxplot

-We'll also learn about:

-* creating multiple plots in a single figure
-* styles and customizing plots
+We'll also learn about styles and customizing plots.

 Throughout the workshop, we'll discuss the plot types best suited for particular kinds of data.